aparojasri/design_optimization_cfd_ML/README.md

 * **[Aditya, Vishnunand & Karthikeya Siripuram]**

-*This project was conducted as part of the Major Project for [Your Degree/University].*
+*This project was conducted as part of the Major Project for [NITW].*